zephyrproject-rtos/zephyr/samples/net/gptp/README.rst

 The OpenAVNU repository at https://github.com/AVnu contains gPTP daemon that can be run in Linux host and which can act as a grandmaster for the IEEE 801.1AS network.
-Note that OpenAvnu will not work with native_posix board as that board only supports software timestamping and OpenAvnu only supports hardware timestamping.
+Note that OpenAVNU will not work with native_posix board as that board only supports software timestamping and OpenAVNU only supports hardware timestamping.
 See instructions at the end of this chapter how to run linuxptp daemon with native_posix board.

 Get OpenAvnu/gPTP project sources